-Whether it’s melted between two slices of bread, gooey and soft on a hot piece of pizza, sprinkled over a crisp salad, or the perfect nibble to pair with wine, cheese is hard to beat.
+Whether it’s melted between two slices of bread, on a hot piece of pizza, sprinkled over a crisp salad, or nibbled alongside your favorite glass of organic wine, cheese is hard to beat.
 But what’s the healthiest cheese out there?

 A serving of cheese is considered to be one ounce, or about the size of three standard dice.
 Within this serving (or, ahem, two), you’ll reap important nutrients including vitamins D and A along with certain B vitamins, calcium, phosphorus, zinc, potassium, and protein.
-Its fermented qualities ensure that cheese supports gut health while boosting the immune system too.
+As a fermented food, cheese supports gut health1 while boosting the immune system too.
 In moderation, cheese is a perfectly acceptable food to enjoy with your favorite meals.

-Note; we’re talking cheese here.
-Real deal, authentic quality cheese made from quality sources of cow, goat, and sheep milk.
 Processed cheeses contain emulsifiers, extenders, weird ingredients, phosphates, and hydrogenated oils and should be avoided at all costs.
-Those cans of cheese-like products – no, just no.
+As for those cans of cheese-like products... no, just no.

-Without pasteurization and refrigeration, milk quickly sours and separates.
-This is due to lacto-fermentation, where lactic-acid producing bacteria begin digesting both milk sugar (lactose) and milk protein (casein).
+Cheese is a staple in cultures all over the world, as before industrialization, fermented dairy products (cheese, kefir, yogurt) were common ways to keep dairy around for longer.
+After all, without pasteurization and refrigeration, milk quickly sours and separates.
+This is due to lacto-fermentation, where lactic acid-producing bacteria begin digesting both milk sugar (lactose) and milk protein (casein).
 After this occurs, milk is preserved from spoiling for several days or weeks.
 As cheese undergoes future fermentation, it can last for several months or years.

 Going Raw with Cheese

 Raw cheese isn’t that scary or hard to find, either.
-Strange notes that you’ve probably nibbled on some raw varieties and haven’t even realized it.
-For example, Parmigiano Reggiano can’t be called Parmigiano Reggiano unless it’s made from raw milk – according to the law!
-You can purchase raw milk cheese from an organic source at your farmers market or at health food stores, like Whole Foods or Sprouts.
+Strange notes that you’ve probably nibbled on some raw varieties without even realizing it!
+For example, Parmigiano Reggiano can’t legally be called Parmigiano Reggiano unless it’s made from raw milk.
+You can purchase some raw milk cheese from an organic source at your farmers market or at health food stores, like Whole Foods Market or Sprouts.

 Full Fat or Low Fat Cheese?

 Full fat cheeses also contain a type of fatty acid known as conjugated linoleic acid (CLA).
-CLA has been shown to have numerous health benefits including anti-cancer, anti-diabetic, and anti-hypertensive.
+CLA has been shown to have numerous health benefits4 including anti-cancer, anti-diabetic, and anti-hypertensive properties.

 Organic or Conventional Cheese?

 Always go organic when making the decision to purchase conventional or organic dairy products.
-Fat carries the largest doses of the hormones and antibiotics used in non-organic livestock.
-A 2013 study published in PLOS ONE also found that organic dairy products contain 62 percent more heart-healthy omega-3 fatty acids than conventional milk.
+Fat carries the largest doses of the hormones and antibiotics used in non-organic livestock, which means that non-organic versions may be higher in these endocrine-disrupting compounds.
+Plus, one 2013 study published in PLOS ONE5 found that organic dairy products contain 62 percent more heart-healthy omega-3 fatty acids than conventional milk.

 So the healthiest cheese out there?
-A cheese that is organic, raw, and easy digested by your digestive system.
-Here are a few of our cheesy favorites that boast some serious nutritious powers.
+A cheese that is organic, raw, and easily digested.
+Here are a few of our cheesy favorites boasting some serious nutritious powers.